SilverBright/Amazon_Charts/README.md

 ## Amazon Charts

 Welcome to Amazon Charts, a Ruby CLI app that displays a list of the top 20 selling books in Fiction and Non-Fiction, for the <i>current</i> week.

+Data scraped using Nokogiri from: https://www.amazon.com/charts

 ## Installation